Built-in Plugin

 false

-Specifies the red line for incremental coverage, and if the incremental coverage percentage is less than this value, the workflow will be blocked and the pipeline will exit.
-Incremental coverage results can be calculated for pull_request
+Specifies the incremental coverage red line.
+If the full coverage percentage is less than this value, the workflow will be blocked from exiting the pipeline.
+Events like pull_request

 , pull_request.update